Toronet/Wallet/README.md

   - **UI components**: Ui components are like base components only they are more larger in terms of scope.
 They are elements like a confirmation modal, a tab screen, a banner card etc..
   - **Utility components**: These are helper components / HOC's that contain specific rules or functionality to assist other components or pages.

-- **Constant**: Constants are were data that are used in key sections of the project are kept.
+- **Constants**: Constants are were data that are used in key sections of the project are kept.
 They can't be mutated or changed.

 - **Helpers**: Helpers are where functions that abstract some logic to make it easier on other functions are kept.
 The primary axios helper is kept here.
 Mostly used in the data layer of the project.